mdkgray/Week5_Daily_Planner/README.md

 ## Description

 The motivation for this project was to develop a daily planner to assist in time management for a busy employee.
 Tasks can be entered into the planner and the past, present and future times are displayed in different colours to assist in time management.

-A HTML and CSS codebase was provided and then added to as well as writing of the Javascript code.

 ## Outline of codebase writing